starwisp/Civizard-tileset-archeology/README.md

 ![Graphics data and palette data in ggd ](https://user-images.githubusercontent.com/81810020/175851165-8cd09d3e-f0a3-413c-bf5b-483f83711e2a.png)
-<b>Graphics data and palette data loaded into 'GGD'; note black border in palette window</b>
+<b>Graphics data and palette data from files in world0.bmf loaded into 'GGD'; note black border in palette window</b>